Oindrila-Sen/Introduction_To_Data_Science/Capstone/ReadMe.md

-Airbnb-To understand how the different features of a listing in LA  can influence
+Airbnb - Analyze what factors do influence the price of a listing in LA and Predict price for a new listing
 ---
 # Prologue
 *"Airbnb happened because two guys could not pay their rent, but did have some space."*